iamsherry000/Java/intro.md

 - GerInput.java shows how to use scanner to get input

-- ArithmeticExample.java shows the basic math
+- ArithmeticExample.java shows the basic, ex: z = x + y;

 - RandomNumbers.java shows how to use the random

--
+- MathExample.java shows the basic math function, such as 'pi', 'pow', 'abs' ,etc.